5 Affordable and Easy DIY Bathroom Improvements

 1. Get the Look of Hardwood Flooring with Water Resistant Vinyl Planks

-Plain or outdated bathroom floors can be easily given the wood look with vinyl plank flooring.
+Plain or outdated bathroom floors can be easily given a wood look with vinyl plank flooring.
 Tough as nails and remarkably flexible, this innovative flooring from Lumber Liquidators is resistant to water and wear.
-It’s called a floating floor system and sits atop a cushion underlayment that goes right over just about any existing floor.
+It’s called a floating floor system and sits atop a cushioned underlayment that goes right over just about any existing floor.
 Each plank interlocks with the next without the need for glue or nails.
 Planks interconnect along both the edges and ends, making installation not only easy but surprisingly fast.
-The finished floor does, indeed, look like real wood but without any of the disadvantages wood might suffer in a damp environment like a bathroom.
+The finished floor does, indeed, look like real wood but without any of the disadvantages, wood might suffer in a damp environment like a bathroom.

 2. Add a Wall Cabinet Above the Toilet

 A wall cabinet above the toilet adds a nice touch to any bathroom.
 Because a toilet tends to protrude into the room, the wall space above can look a bit barren and out of balance.
 A properly proportioned cabinet above can remedy this situation and, at the same time, add a bit of useful storage.
 If you'll be working alone on this project, you'll find some useful installation tips in the video.
 And if by any chance you need to learn how to remove a toilet, we have plenty of resources to show you how.